cado-security/product-help/docs/cado-response/manage/integrations/xdr/tanium.md

 ## Processing using Cado
 To process the Tanium Live Response package, import to collected Live Response package into the Cado platform from S3 or Azure Storage.
+Please see our [blog](https://www.cadosecurity.com/blog/investigating-tanium-live-response-collections-in-the-cado-platform) for more information on how the data is presented in the Cado platform.

 ## Overview
 A high-level overview of the process is as follows: